 Rob is a leader & founding member of CG.
 His weekdays are spent at Spotify but the rest of his time is spent traveling, exploring the NYC food scene with his fiance Jocelyn, and reading about theology and spiritual practices.
-Rob's interest include community development, theology from the margins and the ways all religions can authentically, faithfully and ecumenically practice their faith in an increasingly secularized society.
+Rob's interest include community development, worldviews from the margins and the ways all religions can authentically, faithfully and ecumenically practice their faith in an increasingly secularized society.

 When it comes to our affiliations and ties, we value transparency.
 We hope you do too!
 We believe it's important you know exactly who we are, who we partner with, and who supports us.
 Here are four primary organizations and networks we're linked to.
 Each is doing fantastic work in their particular spheres so we thought we'd let you know what they're up to.
 Check them out!

-1001 New Worshipping Communities is the church planting initiative of the PCUSA denomination.
-Part of the the goal for 1001 is to plant more LGBTQIA+ celebrating, justice-focused, Christ-rooted churches in America led by women, queer folx & people of color.
-1001NWC has been a major supporter of Common Ground and regardless of our future affiliation, they've helped us tremendously with strategy, partnership & grants.
+1001 New Worshipping Communities is an initiative of the PCUSA denomination that helps launch new communities of care.
+Part of the the goal for 1001NWC is to begin more queer-celebrating, justice-focused communities in America led by women, queer folx & people of color.
+1001NWC has been a major supporter of Common Ground and, regardless of our future affiliation, they've helped us tremendously with strategy, partnership & grants.